Starting with the Basics

 For many people, God's presence and majesty is most readily experienced in nature.
 A garden represents an ordered, safe, and serene place of beauty and abundance.
 It is a place we can gather to experience creation and to come to know God our Creator.

-Through participation in the event, parishioners will name ways they can act as stewards of the gifts of creation through prayer and practice, which are the first and fourth tasks of catechesis.
+Through participation in the event, families will name ways they can act as stewards of the gifts of creation through prayer and practice, which are the first and fourth tasks of catechesis.
 (GDC, 85)

 Download a full set of event handouts for the event which include:

-For the full leader's guide to implement the event including a step-by-step outline, preparation charts, and checklists for assembling materials and resources visit Sadlier Connect and click on Gather In My Name to navigate to the Gather in the Garden: A Summer Scripture Event resources.
+For the full guide to implement the event including a step-by-step outline, preparation charts, and checklists for assembling materials and resources visit Sadlier Connect and click on Gather In My Name to navigate to the Gather in the Garden: A Summer Scripture Event resources.

 During the slower paced summer months, consider participating in a Scripture mini course entitled Catholics and the Bible.
 This twelve-part series of articles with embedded questions for reflection and discussion are combined into a printable course-pack.